Activating the mailbox Guard

 Step 1: Open the web client

-- Log in at https://office.mailbox.org using your mailbox account.
+- Log in to your mailbox account.

 - Click the gear icon in the top right to open All settings.